tlhutch/test-playbooks/docs/test_plans/features/36_supported_cli.md

   - Stuck with this
 - Why was `scm_type` and `organization` not required to make a project
   - just the way the api works
+- removed tabulate dependency

 # candidates for RFE's
-- alias "ad_hoc_commands create" -> "ad_hoc launch"
 - Relaunch implementation across board
-- Sort by required/optional args for help text
+- Sort by required/optional args for help text in initial list of args
-- Add support for human output for settings and metrics
 - Add support for filtering yaml
 - Sane interface for providing launch time parameters (prompt on launch)
 - Add support for callback endpoint for job_templates so the hosts can reach back and launch job templates